MatthewGilbert/blog/content/pages/about.md

 <img width="33%"  style="float:right;" src="/images/profile.jpg" class="img-thumbnail">

-This blog is as a space to organize my thoughts and post tidbits of random things I have been working on, primarily related to quantitative finance, exploring data and using R and python.
+This blog is a space to organize my thoughts and post tidbits of random things I have been working on, primarily related to quantitative finance, exploring data and using R and python.